June 21, 2025

 September 2022

 President Joe Biden was Vice President when the original JCPOA agreement was reached.
-Now that he's President, he seemed initially inclined to return his own peace deal.
-The Biden-Harris administration hasn’t seemed to feel that is currently the right thing to do.
-But the administration should.
-To make the deal last longer, U.S. Congressionals support should be sought this time, which would make a deal much more durable, because it won't be subject to renegotiation by each subsequent presidential administration.
-(This writer believes U.S. media would provide bi-partisan support for better U.S. - Iran relations.)
-Presidential and congressional support would certainly be very welcomed by the Iranian government.
-However, Israel continues to have significant influence.
-Jewish Americans who support Israel have wealthy government lobbying organizations.
-Jews also directly participate in the U.S. government.
-Israel might therefore be able to interfere with the deal again if there isn't a simultaneous improvement in Iranian - Israeli relations.
+When he became President, he seemed initially inclined to return his own peace deal.
+The Biden-Harris administration ultimately hesitated to return to it.
+But the possibility existed then and today.
+To make any deal last longer, U.S. Congressionals support can be sought this time around, which would make a deal much more durable, because it wouldn’t be subject to renegotiation by each subsequent presidential administration.
+(This writer believed at that time that the U.S. media might have encouraged bi-partisan support for better U.S. - Iran relations.)
+Presidential and congressional support would obviously have been seen as important to the Iranian government.
+However, Israel continued to have significant influence.
+Jewish Americans who supported Israel had wealthy government lobbying organizations.
+Jews have also directly participated in the U.S. government for years.
+Israel was therefore able to intervene a perpetuate a cautious attitude.

-This writer believes it's time for the United States to stop attributing internals issues to countries that have nothing to do with them.
-The Iranian community has always been at peace within the United States.
-The United States in turn hopes Iran will soften its stance in the region and rhetoric towards Israel, and make the Abraham Declaration.
-Iran and Israel are not patterning enough "peace" and "love" to each other often enough yet - something that could start happening more and more.
-Palestinians and Jews are on the verge of a lasting peace agreement if everyone wants one.
-It's a potentially very exciting time in their diplomacy as a result.
-This writer wishes Iran would take credit for their improving relations by hosting successful peace talks in Tehran.
-That would create tremendous credibility for Iran globally.)
+This writer believed it was high time for the United States to stop attributing internals issues to countries that had nothing to do with them.
+The Iranian community had always been at peace within the United States.
+The United States hoped Iran would soften its stance in the region and rhetoric towards Israel, and make the Abraham Declaration.
+Iran and Israel did not pattern enough "peace" and "love" to each other - something that started happening in global communication only more recently.
+Palestinians and Jews were therefore not on the verge of a lasting peace agreement.
+But it occasionally seemed like a potentially very exciting time in their diplomacy anyway.
+This writer wished Iran would take credit for improving relations by hosting successful peace talks in Tehran.
+That would have created tremendous credibility for Iran globally.

-The Palestinian people care deeply about peace and want integration with all other populations including within Israel.
-They want to be around more great people like themselves.
+The Palestinian people cared deeply about peace and wanted integration with all other populations including within Israel.
+They seemed to want to be around more great people like themselves.
 Palestinians requested that all other countries sign the same Abraham declaration with them.
-This can be done at any time with a simple press release.
+This can still be done at any time with a simple press release.

-The United States media used to deter Americans from improving relations with Iran, and the Iranian government intentionally played along.
-Consequently, the extraordinary compassion and exemplary ethics of Iranian leaders and people aren’t understood among NATO states.
-The Iranian government is far more ethical than is broadly believed in the west.
-Iran has helped Israel and NATO.
-And there is some thawing in relations.
-But Iran deserves much more rapidly improving relations with all countries at the United Nations as a result.
+The United States media used to deter Americans from improving relations with Iran, and the Iranian government seemed to intentionally play along.
+Consequently, the extraordinary compassion and exemplary ethics of many Iranian leaders and people wasn’t understood among NATO states.
+The Iranian government was far more ethical than was broadly believed in the west.
+Iran helped Israel and NATO.
+And there was some thawing in relations.
+But Iran arguably deserved much more rapidly improving relations with all countries at the United Nations than they received.

 Islam was named for “peace." (“Slam” is “peace” and “Islam” literally implies mutual “surrender.”
 It’s possibly the most peaceful religion on earth.)
-Peace is deeply desired by the Iranian government and people.
-Any opportunity for peace between all countries should be more than just joyously welcomed.
-Let's celebrate and cherish peace globally.
+Peace was deeply desired by the Iranian government and people.
+Any opportunity for peace between all countries should have been more than just joyously welcomed.
+It should have been celebrated and cherished globally.